celery/ceps/draft/celery-5-high-level-architecture.rst

 CPU bound tasks are specifically marked as such using Python's `def` notation for defining functions.
 They will run in a Python thread.

+Using threads instead of forking the main process has its upsides.

+When using PyPy, this means that we get to keep our previous JIT traces and therefor JIT warmup will occur faster.

+There are also downsides unfortunately.

+The `GIL`_'s implementation in CPython has it's downsides.
+According to a `bug report <https://bugs.python.org/issue7946>`_ the new GIL in Python 3 CPU bound threads may starve I/O threads (in our case the main thread).

+This is not an issue with PyPy's implementation of the `GIL`_ `according to Armin Rigo <https://bugs.python.org/msg346495>`_, PyPy's creator.

 Internal Tasks
 ++++++++++++++